texnixe/Kirby-RelatedPages/README.md

 Kirby-RelatedPages
 ==================

-# RelatedPages Plugin for Kirby CMS
+## RelatedPages Plugin for Kirby CMS

 The RelatedPages plugin provides an easy, but flexible way of incorporating links (or other data) of related pages to the current page.
-The relationsship is considered by keywords in an arbitrary field of the content file.
+The relationsship is considered by keywords in an arbitrary field of the content files.
+Example: If you provide the field 'Tags' in your content file which is rendered together with the RelatedPages plugin, all pages in your site will be searched for any of the *tags* (seperated by comma) in the field 'Tags'.

-## Installation
+### Installation

 Save this file into the plugins folder of Kirby.

-## Basic usage
+### Basic usage

 ```php
 <?php